-^{}Academic Skills Courses (ASC) below 100 or MATH 100 & 102 will not fulfill General Education requirements and cannot be included in the semester hours required for an Associate of Arts degree.

-^{}Earn a minimum cumulative grade point average (GPA) of 2.00 ("C" average).
+\Academic Skills Courses (ASC) below 100 or MATH 100 & 102 will not fulfill General Education requirements and cannot be included in the semester hours required for an Associate of Arts degree. \Earn a minimum cumulative grade point average (GPA) of 2.00 ("C" average).

-^{}Complete the Graduation Application for an Associate of Arts degree.
+\Complete the Graduation Application for an Associate of Arts degree.
 See TMCC Academic Calendar for Due date.

-Ogimaawi Leadership Associate of Arts Degree (AA)
+Oqimaawi Leadership (AA)